h2g2bob/ipp-server/README.md

 Does it work
 ------------

-It works well enough to print the test page on my Linux box with CUPS 1.7.5.
+It doesn't implement all of the IPP spec, but it works well enough to print the pages on my Linux box with CUPS 1.7.5.

-It doesn't implement all of the IPP spec and takes some, er, short-cuts.

-There are currently some major omissions.
-Printing a one-page document works fine, but printing a document with multiple pages will cause cups to repeatedly ask for the job status.